 The ability to attach USB storage is also neat to have.
 Some routers even have media server software on them, which means you can stream content from the drive without needing a separate media server box.
 None of these features are 100% important, but it could swing your purchasing decision between two otherwise comparable products.

 Dear TechNadu visitors and readers, that would be all on how to choose a VPN router.
-We sincerely hope that you found this article to be useful and that we managed to clear any doubts.
+We sincerely hope you found this article useful and that we managed to clear any doubts.
 If there’s something else you want to know, make sure to post a comment below.